Flo2306/Voice-Onset/paper.md

    index: 1
  - name: University of Sydney, Australia
    index: 2
- - Date: 15 August 2023
+date: 15 August 2023
+---

 # Summary

-This Modul allows a automatic analysis of voice onset times and whether the response was correct or not.
-Until now, most approaches use accoustic information from the audio to find the correct onset.
-However, this approach can be inaccurate if participants use filler words or cough before saying the word.
-Using a binary search approach in combination with word recognition allows to not be limited by these issues as it will find the moment where it can 'just' transcribe the word.
-In addition, it allows to automatically decide whether an answer is correct or not using nlp models and cosine similarity.
-What exact value is used can be decided individually but there is a tool implemented that can help decide what threshold to use.
+This module allows automatic analysis of voice onset times and whether the response was correct or not.
+Unlike previous approaches that rely solely on acoustic information from the audio to find the correct onset, this approach combines binary search with word recognition.
+It overcomes issues caused by filler words or coughs before the word, as it identifies the point where it can 'just' transcribe the word.
+Additionally, it automatically determines answer correctness using NLP models and cosine similarity.
+The exact threshold for correctness can be customized, and a built-in tool aids in threshold selection.

 # Acknowledgements

-We acknowledge contributions from Niels O. Schiller, Bob Slevc and Michael Nunez.
+We acknowledge contributions from Niels O. Schiller, Bob Slevc, and Michael Nunez.